 When the brake pedal is in rest position, there should be a free play of 10 mm.
-If not, adjust the pedal position.

 Check the brake for good braking power and no brake drag.
-To adjust the pedal free play, loosen the locknut and turn the screw.
-After adjustment, tighten the locknut securely.

-- (A).
+(A).
 Brake pedal.

-- (B).
+(B).
 10 mm free play.

-- (C).
-Adjusting screw.

-- (D).
-Locknut.

 If the brake pedal feels spongy when it is applied, there might be air trapped in the brake pump or the brake may be defective.
 Since it is dangerous to operate the motorcycle under such conditions, have the brake checked inmediately.